 There are varying degrees of theft in the eyes of the Florida legislature, but one common fact among all theft-related charges is that serious consequences will follow a conviction.
 That’s why representation by Florida theft lawyers should be involved as early in the process as possible.
-From early advice on how to avoid self-incrimination, through pre-trial motions to have charges reduced or dropped, and at trial, the Florida criminal defense lawyers at Leader & Leader are determined to get the best outcome possible for our clients.
+From early advice on how to avoid self-incrimination, through pre-trial motions to have charges reduced or dropped, and at trial, the Florida criminal defense lawyers at Leader, Leader & Zucker, PLLC are determined to get the best outcome possible for our clients.
 The crime of theft can span a broad range of charges involving the misappropriation of the property or funds of another, and is generally covered by Chapter 812 of the Florida Statutes.

 The General Definition of Theft in Florida Describes a Theft as:

 A person commits theft if he or she knowingly obtains or uses, or endeavors to obtain or to use, the property of another with intent to, either temporarily or permanently:

 - Deprive the other person of a right to the property or a benefit from the property.